rtcharity/eahub.org/SETUP.md

 ## Admin panel
-- To access the admin panel locally, you will have to create a superuser: ```docker-compose run --rm web bash -c "python manage.py createsuperuser```
+- To access the admin panel locally, you will have to create a superuser: ```docker-compose run --rm web bash -c "python manage.py createsuperuser"```
 - Then log in with the chosen username and password and go to localhost:8000/admin

 ## Debugging python code